andreshyer/neo4j-backup/README.md

 # Constraints

 The only constraint that is supported in all insistence of Neo4j are `Unique node property constraints`.
-As of right now, this is the only currently supported type of constraint in this codebase.
+Currently, this is the only supported type of constraint in this codebase.
 If you need to transfer the extracted data to an Enterprise edition database, the other constraints can be added after importing the data (assuming the data is structured in compliance with such constraints).